BorisMolch/pfrontend-temp/content/blog/cndsd-ivan-abreau-expanding-mind-self-and-music-in-digital-realms.md

 date = 2021-05-06T01:00:00Z
 description = "A mind trip, a body trip.
 In the brain-bending imagination of CNDSD aka Malitin Cortes and Iván Abreu, worlds, timbres, and perception warp, glitch, and pulsate.
-The Mexico City-based duo is now unleashing their retina-popping visuals and rapid-fire percussions and musical textures on a hybrid MUTEK MX + JP audience for the second time. " image = "/uploads/desierta-mutek-06.jpg" title = "CNDSD & Ivan Abreau: Expanding mind, self, and music in digital realms" type = "featured"
+The Mexico City-based duo is now unleashing their retina-popping visuals and rapid-fire percussions and musical textures on a hybrid MUTEK MX + JP audience for the second time. " image = "/uploads/desierta-mutek-06.jpg" title = "CNDSD & Iván Abreu: Expanding mind, self, and music in digital realms" type = "featured"

 +++